matthieucabos/ShellScripts/README.md

 ## Support

-For any Support request, lease to mail @ matthieu.cabos@tse.eu
+For any Support request, lease to mail @ matthieu.cabos@tse-fr.eu